Core Web Vitals Guide to Resource Prioritization

 The Implementation:

-• Below-the-fold: Use loading="lazy" to defer downloading until the user scrolls.
+• Below the fold: Use loading="lazy" to defer offscreen images until the user scrolls.

-• Above the fold and visually unimportant: Bypass the preload scanner by using loading="lazy" and assign a low bandwidth.
-Handy for those small images like flags or icons that never catch the eye during a first render but might trigger a lot of early bandwidth requests.
+• Above the fold, visually unimportant: Bypass the preload scanner by using loading="lazy" and assign a low bandwidth priority.
+Handy for small images like flags or icons that never catch the eye during a first render but might trigger a lot of early bandwidth requests.

 <!-- LCP Image: Highest Priority -->